Vlog: Education

 Vlogging has been experimented with school systems to determine if it is a reliable platform to deliver higher educational practices to students.
 Researchers have done an experiment that placed 42 college freshmen into a control and experimental group of 21 each.
 Oral proficiency exams were given to all students to reflect their current speech skills, after a year of teachings based on each of the groups preference.
 The control group was instructed to work with their standard writing skills and create their own blogs, while the Experimental group tested their skills with online interaction.
 Scores for both groups had increased after both tests, however the experimental group had outperformed the control group due to the improvement of speech proficiency that came as a result of a more interactive learning environment between teachers and classmates.
 The control group claimed that not using video blogs "lowered their confidence" in their speaking proficiency.

 Health

 Researchers have investigated how vlog-style YouTube videos made by creators who suffer from chronic illnesses can raise health awareness among viewers and create social communities among those suffering.
 A 2014 study evaluated the contextual relationship between vloggers who shared that they had diabetes, cancer, or human immunodeficiency virus (HIV) and their audiences.
 Most of the creators of these vlogs chose to focus their videos on how disease diagnosis and treatment had impacted them physically and emotionally.
 Commenters on the vlogs who shared personal characteristics formed ad hoc small groups; these impromptu support groups expanded over time as more and more people discovered the health vlogs.

+Women's rights

+Vlogging is used by both feminist and anti-feminist voices to share their points of view.
+For the former, vloggers such as Hayla Ghazal who is based in Dubai, use humour to point our disparities between attitudes to genders in their country.
+The latter might involve "tradwife" content, for example.